 Risk Matrix and its Objective

-We understand how important is to get the bird’s eye view of the patents that need to be watched and the level of the risk associated with it.
+We understand how important is to get a bird’s eye view of the patents that need to be watched and the level of the risk associated with them.
 So we prepared the risk matrix in our analysis, which looked somewhat like the matrix depicted below:

 Similarly, patents owned by your direct competitor (marked as Y) can carry more risk as compared to patents owned by other parties, if they are alive.

 This matrix helps patent counsels and R&D heads to single out the patents (e.g. owned by direct competitors, alive, and are fully reciting) where more focus needs to be heeded.
 Of course, the patents which are not fully reciting (i.e. L type) and owned by the competitors also need to be looked upon as sometimes the limitations in these patents are very obvious or general, which inevitably becomes the part of the product.

 The expired patents matrix also plays its role as it will help you in determining which set of features are free to use and which patent can be used to challenge the validity of the patent that may act as a risk for your product.